 Developing Resilience Overcoming and Growing from Setbacks

-There comes a point in life when we learn to look at obstacles as opportunities for growth.
+There comes the point in life when we learn to look at obstacles as opportunities for growth.
 Our resilience matches our goals and seeks happiness.
 Resilience is the emotional and physical commitment with ourselves to get out of bed each day and reach our dreams.

 Resilience keeps us giving second chances in relationships and friendships because we can’t give up on those we love.
 But it is also resilience that makes us walk away from situations that no longer deserve us or can’t control.

 We all know, excessive worrying could leave us feeling helpless and lost.
 Resilience is optimism, and optimism sees adversity as something temporary.
 Resilience helps us develop a sense of compassion and motivate us towards the changes needed to overcome stress.

 These recent years, I started doing the most challenging work.
 Which one?
 To work on improving myself.
 And oh boy, so many skeletons came out on that journey.
 Here is a small summary of what I found and how I discovered my own resilience.